carpentries-incubator/web-scraping-python/episodes/dynamic-websites.md

 ::::::::::::::::::::::::::::::::::::: challenge

-Based on what we've learned in this episode, write code for getting the data of all the years from 2010 to 2015 of [Hartley Brody's website](https://www.scrapethissite.com/pages/ajax-javascript/) with information of Oscar Winning Films.
-Hint: You'll use the same code, but add loop through each year.
+Using what we've learned in this episode, write a Python script that collects Oscar-winning film data for all years from 2010 to 2015 from [Hartley Brody's website](https://www.scrapethissite.com/pages/ajax-javascript/).
+Hint: Reuse the code you wrote to scrape the 2015 data, and place it inside a loop that goes through each year.

 :::::::::::::::::::::::: solution

-Besides adding a loop for each year, the following solution is refactoring the code by creating two functions: one that finds and clicks a year returning the html after the data shows up, and another that gets the html and parses it to extract the data and create a dataframe.
+In addition to looping through each year, the following solution changes the code by defining two functions: one that finds and clicks on a year and returns the HTML after the data loads, and another that takes this HTML, parses it, and extracts the data into a DataFrame.

-So you can see the process of how Selenium opens the browser and clicks the years, we are not adding the "headless" option.
+To let you observe how Selenium opens the browser and interacts with the page, this version does not use the "headless" option.

 ```python
 # Function to search year hyperlink and click it